tzf230201/iot_curtain_and_light/README.md

 3. **Time-Based Mode**: Set schedules for automated curtain and light management.
 4. **Telegram Control**: Send specific commands through Telegram to remotely operate the curtain, room lighting, and ambient light.

 All control methods can be configured through the Telegram bot by sending the `/start` command.

+Ask me anything : teukuzikrifatahillah@gmail.com